Kingsquee/Worldsong/README.md

 What it's made of
 -----------------

-#####environment Library:
+#####common Library:
-Stores data and functionality environment to other subsystems, including as state data and third-party libraries.
+Stores data and functionality common to other subsystems, including as state data and third-party libraries.

 #####Kernel:
 Initializes the state data, hotloads the scheduler, and sends the state data to it.